Top Items:

 RELATED:

 Prop.
-8 trial begins today
+8 trial to include unprecedented testimony

 Scott Raab / Esquire: